Lectures have two formats: whiteboard presentation and slides presentation.

 Attending lectures is absolutely critical.

-Slides and lecture notes will be made available after lectures, but they be difficult to understand in isolation.
+Slides and lecture notes will be made available after lectures, but they will be difficult to understand in isolation.
 Readings will cover some---but not all---of the course material.

 - CML: A Course in Machine Learning by Hal Daumé III